wonjun-seo/cosmos-data-analysis/README.md

 5. Type `git clone <URL>` and press enter.
 (Press `Cmd + V` or `Ctrl+V` to paste the URL)

 After this, there should be two directories on your Desktop (or anywhere you want).
 Note that `cosmos` directory is for class activity, and this directory is for your project.

+## Git Exercise
+1. In the `git exercise` folder, you will find two `ipynb` files, each containing a bug.
+2. Your group will split into two subgroups, and each subgroup will be responsible for debugging one notebook.
+3. Each subgroup should:
+    - Create a new branch with a relevant name.
+    - Make changes only within that branch to fix the assigned bug.
+    - Commit and push the changes to the branch you working on.
+    - Open a Pull Request (PR) to merge the branch into main.
+4. Once both subgroups have submitted their Pull Requests:
+    - Each subgroup should review the other subgroup’s PR.
+    - If the fix looks correct, approve and merge the branch into main.